DanBuchan/profile_drift/README.md

 100000x1000000 took 6 and a half days
 >>>>>>> 967e1d9002bf99dbbb9371c59b554781bb50004c

-### measure_average_cath_distance.py
+### calculate_cath_distances.py

-File that takes the cath h family fasta file.
-Takes a sample of H families and works out the average Kimura corrected evolutionary distance between each family member
+Takes an annotated CATH seqs file uses mafft to build alignments of each and then runs RAxML to work out the distances

 ### average_martix_distance.py